gwastro/pycbc/docs/banksim.rst

     has to calculate fitting factors for.

     The injection
-    file generated from the [inspinj] section is split into smaller pieces to satisfy this requirement.
+    file generated from the [inspinj] section or provided externally is split into smaller pieces to satisfy this requirement.
     Note that this option has a direct effect on the memory requirements of each banksim job, as each injection